-The gas gathering system collects well casing gases from the well casings.
-Primary compression for this system is located at the Orcutt Hill Compressor Plant however there is one small booster compressor (K-7) located at this lease.
-The collected vapors are routed to the compressor plant.
+The gas gathering system collects gas from the well casings.
+Compression for this system is located at the Orcutt Hill Compressor Plant.
+The collected vapors are piped to the compressor plant.

 4.7 BACT/NSPS/NESHAP/MACT

 To date, this facility has not triggered Best Available Control Technology (BACT), New Source Performance Standards (NSPS) National Emission Standards for Hazardous Air Pollutants (NESHAP) or Maximum Available Control Technology (MACT).